 As part of HPD's Division of Special Enforcement, the 7A Program responds to referrals by visiting and evaluating distressed residential buildings to determine if their conditions meet Article 7-A criteria.
-If a residential building is recommended for intake into the 7A Program, the 7A unit performs a feasibility inspection, after which the 7A Program will recommend to HLD whether or not to support the 7A action.
+If a residential building is recommended for intake into the 7A Program, the 7A unit performs a feasibility inspection, after which the 7A Program will recommend to HPD's Housing Litigation Division (HLD) whether or not to support the 7A action.
+HPD may initiate a 7A proceeding or may choose to support tenant-initiated 7A litigation through HLD.

-HPD's Housing Litigation Division (HLD) commences a 7A Proceeding.
 7A staff also reviews applications from organizations seeking to become court-appointed 7A Administrators.